{{flagHref}}

 Float Zone

-Highest purity with no crucible contamination
+Ultra-high purity, no crucible contamination

-Limited crystal diameter, high costs
+Limited crystal diameter, high cost

-Optical fibres, high purity laser optics
+Optical fibres, high-purity laser optics

 Hydrothermal